iluvjava/Fucking_LeetCode_ShitLikeThat/Obsidian Notes/Data Structures/Union Find.md

 	* A good way of visualizing what it is doing:
 	* It collapse the whole component into one vertex inside of that component.

+* This data structure almost exclusively serves for the Kruskal's Minimum Spanning tree algorithm.